(Re-post & Updated from January 2019)

 What causes codependency?
 Am I an enmeshed parent?
 I have to be honest, I have gone down the rabbit hole on the topic of becoming a codependent parent.
-Shortly after separating with my ex-husband in 2018, I began to identify a change in my parenting style.
-Parenting with fear and a need for acceptance created an emotional relationship dependency and an extreme, maybe somewhat unhealthy, attachment to my children.
+Shortly after separating with my ex-husband, I began to identify a change in my parenting style.
+Parenting alone caused a sense of fear and a need for acceptance which created an emotional relationship dependency and an extreme, maybe somewhat unhealthy, attachment to my children.

 Prior to marriage, I had gone through several life experiences that left an emptiness in my soul which longed to be filled with acceptance and worth.
-These events helped to mold me into a mother that parents carefully, is very sensitive to the needs and thoughts of her children, and constantly analyzes how her actions will affect her young, yet it was navigating through single parenthood that created insecurity in my parenting style.
+These events helped to mold me into a mother that parents carefully, is very sensitive to the needs and thoughts of her children, and constantly analyzes how her actions will affect her young.
+Being a newly divorced and navigating through single parenthood, along with past experiences, created a sense of insecurity which began to flow into my parenting style.

 What Causes Codependency?